 Get Your Boot-Cut On

-Skinny jeans are great for tucking into knee-high boots, but boot-cut is the most flattering style, and it looks great on every body type.
+Skinny jeans are great for tucking into knee-high and over-the-knee boots, but boot-cut is the most flattering style, and it looks great on every body type.
 The silhouette—fitted though the thigh, nipped in at the knee, slightly flared at the bottom—accentuates your curves in all the right places, while also visually trimming your thighs.

 Pull a Slow Fade